DhruvSadhu/WebsiteProject/content/elements.md

 In the fall of 2019, I was given the opportunity to co-found a chapter of Delta Sigma Iota on UNC Charlotte's campus.
-I never envisioned a fraternity in my future, but I'm glad I said yes.
+I never envisioned being part of a fraternity, but I'm glad I said yes.
 Prior to founding the fraternity, I, along with five others I now call brothers, completed a rigorous pledge process.
-In doing so, we forged friendships that I hope will stand the test of time.
+In doing so, we forged bonds that I hope will stand the test of time.

 Founding, maintaining, and growing an organization like this comes with a plethora of responsibility.
 Given the expansive nature of our work and our dimunitive manpower, our titles have not come with the division of labor that bureaucracy ordinarily implies.
-While some work attributed to my name may have been unique, a majority of these duties have been shared among the six founders.
+While some work attributed to my name has been unique, a majority of these duties have been shared among the six founders.

 Responsibilities Include...
-- Creation of an Internal Executive Structure
+- Overseeing Internal Affairs
-- Creation and Ratification of Governing Bylaws
+- Overseeing External Affairs (ie, workshops, philanthropic initatives, joint events, etc.)
-- Leading Weekly Chapter Meetings
+- Greek Council Representation
 - Social Media Oversight
 - Recruitment
 - New Member Education